StaticX890/desktop-pico/README.md

 2. Download 'Desktop_Pico.exe'
 3. Double click to run

 That's it!
 No PyInstaller required.
+(The .exe is also in the .zip file cause why not)

 ## PyInstaller